z00mable/TokyBay/README.md

     tokybay
     ```

-- If TokyBay is invokes with `-d` or `--directory` as arguments it will change to custom directory
+- If TokyBay is invoked with `-d` or `--directory` as arguments it will change to custom directory

     ```shell
     tokybay -d "C:\Users\User\Music"